XhmikosR/notepad2-mod/Readme-mod.txt

 This version of Notepad2 has been modified from Florian Balmer's original version using patches by Kai Liu and others.

 Notable changes:
 * Code folding
 * Support for bookmarks
+* Option to mark all occurrences of a word
-* Syntax highlighting support for AutoHotKey, AutoIt3, Bash, CMake, Inno Setup, LaTeX, Lua, NSIS, Ruby, and Tcl scripts
+* Syntax highlighting support for AutoHotkey, AutoIt3, Bash, CMake, Inno Setup, LaTeX, Lua, NSIS, Ruby, and Tcl scripts
-* Native x86-64 support
-* Support for registry-based Notepad replacement

 Supported Operating Systems: Windows XP, Vista, 7 both 32-bit and 64-bit

 More information:
 * Source code and binaries:   http://code.google.com/p/notepad2-mod/